 Report to Audit Committee

-29 June 2022 By the Director of Resources
+29 March 2023 By the Director of Resources

 INFORMATION REPORT

 Not exempt

-Annual Governance Statement 2021/2022
+Draft Annual Governance Statement 2022/2023

 Executive Summary

-The annual review of the Council's governance, risk management and internal control arrangements has been undertaken to support the production of the Annual Governance Statement for 2021/2022.
+The annual review of the Council's governance, risk management and internal control arrangements has been undertaken to support the production of the Annual Governance Statement for 2022/2023.
 This review included information and assurance gathering processes to ensure that the published Annual Governance Statement is correct as well as a review of the Council's Governance framework against the best practice framework devised by CIPFA/SOLACE.

 The aim of the review process is to ensure that the Council has effective governance, risk management and internal control processes in place to assist with accountability and the delivery of objectives.
 Additionally, the review process has identified any shortfalls in these arrangements to enable them to be addressed.

 Recommendations

 That the Committee is recommended:

-i) To approve the Annual Governance Statement for 2021/2022.

-Reasons for Recommendations

-i) As part of good governance, it is important that the Annual Governance Statement is approved by the Audit Committee

-Background papers: Supporting evidence, Head of Service Assurance Statements, and the Annual Internal Audit Report.

-Consultation: The Senior Leadership Team, Monitoring Officer, Head of Housing and Community Services, Head of Leisure and Culture, Head of Finance & Performance, Head of HR & OD, Head of Technology Services and the Chief Internal Auditor.

-Wards affected: All

-Contact: Dominic Bradley, Interim Director of Resources.

-Attachments: Appendix A: Annual Governance Statement 2021/2022

-Appendix B: Local Code of Corporate Governance Appendix C: Governance Assurance Framework

-Appendix D: AGS Action Plan 2021/2022 Appendix E: AGS Action Plan 2022/2023

-Background Information

-1 Introduction and background

-- 1.1 The Accounts and Audit (England) Regulations 2015 require the Council to review, at least annually, the effectiveness of its governance arrangements and publish an Annual Governance Statement. - 1.2 Senior officers have been consulted and supporting documentation has been updated to reflect the current position.
-A paragraph regarding COVID-19 has been included in section 15 of the Annual Governance Statement.
+i) To approve the draft Annual Governance Statement for 2022/2023.
+Reasons for Recommendations i) As part of good governance, it is important that the Annual Governance Statement is approved by the Audit Committee Background papers: Supporting evidence, Head of Service Assurance Statements, and the Annual Internal Audit Report.
+Consultation: The Senior Leadership Team, Monitoring Officer, Heads of Service and the Chief Internal Auditor.
+Wards affected: All Contact: Dominic Bradley, Director of Resources.
+Attachments: Appendix A: Annual Governance Statement 2022/2023 Appendix B: Local Code of Corporate Governance Appendix C: Governance Assurance Framework Appendix D: AGS Action Plan 2022/2023 Appendix E: AGS Action Plan 2023/2024 Background Information 1 Introduction and background - 1.1 The Accounts and Audit (England) Regulations 2015 require the Council to review, at least annually, the effectiveness of its governance arrangements and publish an Annual Governance Statement. - 1.2 Senior officers have been consulted and supporting documentation has been updated to reflect the current position.
+2 Relevant Council policy The Audit Committee is responsible for approving the Annual Governance Statement in accordance with the Committee's terms of reference.
+3 Details 3.1 The draft Annual Governance Statement for 2022/2023 is attached in Appendix A. There are no significant issues or concerns.
+4 Next steps 4.1 The Audit Committee is asked to approve the final version of the Annual Governance Statement at the June meeting.
+5 Outcome of consultations 5.1 Key officers have been consulted when compiling the Annual Governance Statement, including the Senior Leadership Team; Monitoring Officer; Heads of Service; and the Chief Internal Auditor.

-2 Relevant Council policy

-The Audit Committee is responsible for approving the Annual Governance Statement in accordance with the Committee's terms of reference.

-3 Details

-3.1 The Annual Governance Statement for 2021/2022 is attached in Appendix A.

-4 Next steps

-4.1 The Audit Committee is asked to approve the final version of the Annual Governance Statement.

-5 Outcome of consultations

-5.1 Key officers have been consulted when compiling the Annual Governance Statement, including the Senior Leadership Team; Monitoring Officer; Head of Housing and Community Services; Head of Leisure and Culture; Head of Finance & Performance; Head of Human Resources and Organisational Development; and the Chief Internal Auditor.
 In addition, Heads of Service have completed and signed Annual Assurance Statements covering their areas of responsibility.

-6 Other courses of action considered but rejected
+6 Other courses of action considered but rejected 6.1 None.

-6.1 None.